Traps & devices

 The regulations prohibit sale and use of glueboards for rodents from 1 January 2015, except under Ministerial approval.
 Ministerial approval can be granted where it is in the public interest and there is no viable alternative.

-MPI issued 24 approvals in 2015 – 2 for sale and the remainder for use.
 The approvals for use are for limited circumstances for:

 - biosecurity and conservation purposes